UKPLab/acl2019-BERT-argument-classification-and-clustering/argument-classification/README.md

 ## Training
 We trained (and evaluated) our models on the [UKP Sentential Argument Mining Corpus](https://www.informatik.tu-darmstadt.de/ukp/research_6/data/argumentation_mining_1/ukp_sentential_argument_mining_corpus/index.en.jsp), which annotated 25,492 sentences over eight controversial topics.

 Due to copyright issues, we cannot distribute the corpus directly.
-Instead, you find in the `datasets/ukp` a Java program, that re-constructs the corpus.
-How to run this Java program is described in the `datasets/ukp/README.txt`.
+You need to download it from the website and run a Java program, to re-construct the corpus from the sources.
+More information can be found in the README.txt of the UKP Sentential Argument Mining Corpus.

 Once you have re-created the UKP Sentential Argument Mining Corpus, you can fine-tune BERT by running the `train_ukp.sh` script:
 ```